LIBERATING FOOTBALL TRAVEL

 The players who then came to the fore were both English: Lionel Ainsworth, and a returning John Sutton, brother of former Celtic star Chris, and best known for his thumping volley in the cup semi-final of 2011.
 Going into the last day of 2013-14 season needing to beat Aberdeen at Pittodrie for second place, the Steelmen grabbed a late, late winner thanks to defender Craig Reid.

-Sadly Motherwell’s luck was out in 2014-15, a late penalty by little-known Stjarnan helping push the Icelandic side through in the Europa League, and a shoot-out defeat to rivals Hamilton ending interest in the League Cup.
+Initially, Motherwell’s luck deserted them in 2014-15, a late penalty by little Stjarnan helping push the Icelandic side through in the Europa League, and a shoot-out defeat to rivals Hamilton ending interest in the League Cup.

 Ground Guide